 The best ones are these:

-- Wordpress is aimed at professional workers, it supports multi-blogs, RSS etc...
+- Wordpress is the more popular and it also fitted to enterprises, it supports multi-blogs, RSS etc...
 You can send an e-mail to add a post.

 - Dotclear.
 Complete blog manager with archives, search, comments, trackbacks, RSS and various themes...

 - Nucleus CMS has an extended list of features.

 Other similar tools exist: Geeklog, BlogCMS, Blosxom, Lyceum, etc...